 When these issues arise, you have to be ready to deal with them – or they can potentially affect the project’s outcome.

 How do you deal with the issues?
-What is the issue management?
-Find the answer in the this article
+What is issue management?
+Find the answer in this article

 Test Report & Evaluation

-The project has already completed.
-It’s now time for look back what you have done.
+The project has already been completed.
+It’s now time to look back at what you have done.

 The purpose of the Test Evaluation Reports is: